anushasundark/UnitConversion-/README.md

 ## Features
 This is a simple length converter GUI application built using Tkinter in Python.

-1.Centimeter to Feet.
+1. Centimeter to Feet.
-2.Feet to Inches.
+2. Feet to Inches.
-3.Sqft to Sqmtrs.
+3. Sqft to Sqmtrs.
-4.Sqft to Acres/Hectres.
+4. Sqft to Acres/Hectres.

 ## How to Use
 1. Run the script.